-Assessment Component Marks Available and Weighting Part 1: Essay on a prescribed title One essay on a title chosen from six published by IB for each session (based on a comparison of two AOK's).
-10 marks Maximum length of 1600 words.
-Approx. 66% of final grade Externally assessed by IB.
-Part 2: Exhibition presentation An individual student exhibition presentation showing how TOK relates to and manifests in the world around us.
-10 marks Approximately 10 minutes per student.
-Internally assessed by teacher and externally moderated by IB via a 300-word commentary document.
-Approx. 33% of final grade
+Assessment Component Marks Available and Weighting Part 1: Essay on a prescribed title One essay on a title chosen from six published by IB for each session (based on a comparison of two Areas of Knowledge's) 10 marks Maximum length of 1600 words.
+Approximately 66% of the final Externally assessed by IB. grade Part 2: Theory of Knowledge Exhibition An individual student exhibition of three real life objects that could link with one IA prompt published by IB.
+Students are required to write commentary on each object that demonstrates how TOK exists in real life.(based on core and optional themes) 10 marks Maximum length of 950 words.
+Approximately 33% of the final grade Internally assessed by teacher and externally moderated by IB 3.440